 Posted February 7th, 2020 at 6:10 pm by Dan Musick

-Garage door springs counterbalance the weight of the door making it easy to lift.
-In this blog, you will find links for replacing springs on any of the common systems.
+Garage door springs counterbalance the weight of the door, making it easy to lift.
+In this blog, you will find links for how to replace garage door springs on any of the standard systems.

 First, you will need to identify the type of spring you have.
 The image above taken from our Garage Door Springs page should help you identify your spring system.
 Below you will find links to tutorials for replacing the different types of springs.

 This is the most common type of system on residential doors.
 On our How to Replace Garage Door Torsion Springs page, we show the steps to follow in order to replace torsion springs on your door.
 You will first want to make sure that you have the hardware assembly contained in this tutorial before you follow all of these instructions.
 Some of the steps contained in this tutorial may prove helpful.
 Still, other parts may give dangerous, inaccurate directions, which could cost you a lot of time and money should you attempt to replace the springs using standard instructions.
 As always, one needs to exercise caution with this process.
 As many aspects of this could cause damage or injury if the proper amount of caution is not heeded.

 If you have a single torsion spring setup and not the two spring setup, please follow our Single Torsion Spring Replacement tutorial instead.
 If winding your springs with winding bars is a cause for concern for you, you may also want to check out our “How to Install an S3 Winder and Torsion Springs” video for a safer way to install the springs.